*originally posted spring 2017, updated 2019

 Technically, since this image is in the public domain, free from commercial use, and no attribution is required, I am not required to cite it.
 However, due to widespread disregard for the copyrights of others, whenever I see an image, quote, or other reference that isn’t cited, I assume it’s being used without permission.
 Professionally minded authors and students can demonstrate respect for the work of others and a commitment to our craft by citing every source.

-CMS does not require the date a website or webpage was accessed, but I’ve included it in my citation because recently a question came up regarding a source one of my clients used.
+CMS does not require the date a website or web page was accessed, but I’ve included it in my citation because recently a question came up regarding a source one of my clients used.
 She’s very thorough but hadn’t noted one important piece of information.
 When she went back to the website, the page had been edited.
 She could not find the exact location of the information she’d cited.
 It could not, therefore, be verified.
 (I won't go into detail now about why that matters.
-If you're curious, ask me about it in the comments section below and I'll go into more detail.)
+If you're curious, ask me about it when you request my citation tracking spreadsheet.)

 Tracking sources from the beginning streamlines the writing and editing process, can help when it comes time to request permission to use copyrighted material, helps you look like a professional, and adds value for your readers.